 Disaster recovery planning is critical to protecting a healthcare organization.
 In healthcare, risk is managed differently because it's not just revenue that's at stake.
 It's potentially saving patient lives as well.
 In spite of a high-risk profile throughout healthcare, DR is often the last line item for healthcare IT budgets.

-According to a study by the Ponemon Institute, unplanned downtime at a healthcare organization can cost an average of $7,900 a minute per incident.
-Though the study was conducted in 2013, we can only suspect that the number increased over the last several years.
-Needless to say, in an ecosystem centered on the lives of patients, downtime without a DR plan can completely debilitate a hospital, hospice center or doctor’s office.
+According to a study by the Ponemon Institute, unplanned downtime at healthcare organizations can cost an average of $7,900 a minute per incident.
+The study was conducted in 2013, so we can only suspect that the number has increased over the last several years.
+Needless to say, in an ecosystem centered on the lives of patients, downtime without a DR plan can cause life-threatening problems for a hospital, hospice center or doctor's office.

 “If infrastructure goes down, you paralyze an institution.
 So you need it to be redundant from a power and data standpoint.
 I always worry about that.”

 — VP of IT at New Jersey hospital system

 Imagine a spiral of operational impacts: If an EHR system goes offline, it will slow everything and everyone down.
 Caregivers can't easily look up patient information, causing frustration for patients and employees.
 Calculating dosages and looking up drug interactions are suddenly unavailable, which puts far greater pressure on everyone in an environment that has come to rely so heavily on technology.

 Because the healthcare landscape is always changing, there is a constantly growing amount of information to protect.
 That's been a major driver for due diligence around strong DR practices.
 Some of the major factors include:

 - Medical imaging/EHRs producing unprecedented amounts of data